smfo/whatILearntToday/Backend/.NET-C#/healthCheck.md

 ## Routing

-Call `MapHealthChecks` on the endpoint builder with the endpoint url or relative path you want to create.
+Call `MapHealthChecks/UseHealthChecks` on the endpoint builder with the endpoint url or relative path you want to create.
 Calling this endpoint will run all added health checks (by default, read intro to see filtering with tags).

 ### Require host